newmediacorp/lemp-stack/README.md

 ## Pre-requsites

 ### 1. Remap docker user namespace
-If your development environment is Linux-based, to avoid permission issues with docker volumes you need to modify the `/etc/subuid` and `/etc/subgid` to contain:
+If your host OS is Linux-based, to avoid permission issues with docker volumes you need to modify the `/etc/subuid` and `/etc/subgid` to contain:
 ```
 <your-username>:1000:1
 <your-username>:100000:65535